futurice/windows-app-development-best-practices/README.md

 ### Use [HttpClient](http://msdn.microsoft.com/en-us/library/system.net.http.httpclient(v=vs.118).aspx) for your HTTP needs

-Out of the different APIs available, HttpClient is the new one that supports async/await and automatic request decompression.
+Out of the different HTTP APIs available, HttpClient is the new one that supports async/await and automatic request decompression.
 Using it the async/await -way keeps your code short and readable.

 ### Know the timers